-This Proxy Statement is furnished to the holders of our common stock in connection with the solicitation of proxies on behalf of our Board of Directors for use at the Annual Meeting of Stockholders to be held virtually on June 16, 2021 at 10:00 AM EDT at the following website address: www.virtualshareholdermeeting.com/EYEN2021, or for use at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
-Only stockholders of record at the close of business on April 19, 2021 are entitled to notice of and to vote at the meeting.
+This Proxy Statement, along with the accompanying notice of the 2022 annual meeting of stockholders, is furnished to the holders of our common stock in connection with the solicitation of proxies on behalf of our Board of Directors for use at the Annual Meeting of Stockholders ("Annual Meeting") to be held virtually on June 16, 2022 at 10:00 AM EDT at the following website address: www.virtualshareholdermeeting.com/EYEN2022, or for use at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
+Only stockholders of record at the close of business on April 18, 2022 are entitled to notice of and to vote at the meeting.